prvashisht/signature-sync/README.md

 [![Version](https://img.shields.io/badge/Version-4.0.3-blue.svg)]() [![Release Workflow](https://github.com/prvashisht/signature-sync/actions/workflows/release-extension.yaml/badge.svg?branch=main)](https://github.com/prvashisht/signature-sync/actions/workflows/release-extension.yaml)

 SignatureSync is an open-source browser extension designed to enhance your professional messaging experience.
 Say goodbye to repetitive typing and hello to effortless conversations.
-SignatureSync allows you to set your signatures once, automatically appending them to your messages, ensuring a polished and professional touch.
+SignatureSync allows you to set your signatures once and automatically appends them to your messages, ensuring a polished and professional touch.

 ## Features

 - **Effortless Signatures:** Set your signatures once, and they will automatically append to your messages.
 Now, it also works on the note you add while sending someone a request to connect
 - **Total Control:** Enable or disable signatures with a click, adapting your signature presence to match your conversation's tone.
+- **Separate messages and connection notes**: From version 4.0.0 onwards, you can set a separate message or signature for connection notes.
+- **Profile Variables**: While add a note for a connection request, you can add the following variables, which will be updated automatically:
+  - `__name__`, `__firstName__`, `__lastName__`: replaces with the full, first, and last names, respectively, of the profile the connection request is being to.
+  - `__company__`: The current company of the person, works correctly always on the profile page, less reliable on the search results or other pages.
-- **Dark Mode support:** The icon changes color based on your theme for easier visibility.
+- **Dark Mode support:** The icon changes colour based on your theme for easier visibility.
-- **Flexible Customization:** Edit your signatures directly from the extension, ensuring they are always up-to-date.
+- **Flexible Customization:** Edit your signatures directly from the extension or toggle them from the message box itself.

 ## Installation